Business Student Awards

-John Brown University international business students have the opportunity to compete in several annual business competitions.
-Our teams always do well and the experience gives them an edge over other graduates when it comes time to find a job.
+John Brown University business administration students have the opportunity to compete in several annual business competitions.
+Our teams always do well and the experience gives them an edge over other graduates when it comes time to finding a job.

 Donald W. Reynolds Governor’s Cup Competition